peteroupc/peteroupc.github.io/colorgen.md

 A color in CIELAB consists of three components, in the following order:

-- _L\*_, or _lightness_ of a color, is 0 or greater and 100 or less, where 0 is black and 100 is white.
+- _L\*_, or _lightness_ of a color (how bright that color appears in comparison to white), is 0 or greater and 100 or less, where 0 is black and 100 is white.
 - _a\*_ is a coordinate of the red/green axis; the positive _a\*_ axis points to red (actually magenta) and the negative _a\*_ axis points to green.
 - _b\*_ is a coordinate of the yellow/blue axis; the positive _b\*_ axis points to yellow